SALMONEMMANUEL/leaveandtraining-management-system/README.md

 1. Separate user accounts for all the admins and employees.
 2. Distinct views of data and distinct data access to the members, based on their privileges.
 3. Employee/Admin registration.
-4. Managing attendance of all the employees.
-5. Managing salaries of all the employees.
-6. Keeping an employee’s educational and industrial experience record.
-7. Managing the current allocated projects to the employees, within the organization.

 ##Users:
  1. Admin:
-    He/She have complete access of the system which includes registration of employees; decide privileges for other employees, viewing       and modifying attendance of the present day, viewing and modifying employee salary, delete record or profile of employee, allocation     and de-allocation of project to an employee, approve/disapprove leave application of an employee.
+    He/She have complete access of the system which includes registration of employees; decide privileges for other employees, viewing  viewing and modifying employee salary, delete record or profile of employee, allocation  , approve/disapprove leave application of an employee.
  2. Employee:
-     He/She will be able to mark his/her attendance, view his/her attendance history, to view his/her current salary,  view his/her           current employee profile (including educational and industrial history), view all his/her projects within organization, view other         employees who are sharing the same project with him, apply for leave and view status of leave applications.
+     He/She will be able to  view his/her , ,  view his/her           current employee profile (including educational and industrial history), apply for leave and view status of leave applications.
- 3. Project Manager:
-     He/She will be able to view skills of employees, provide performance appraisal to employee.
- 4. Accounts Manager:
-     He/She will be able to generate pay slip for each employee, set bonus for employee, set pay of employee, increment pay of       employee, sent email pay slip to each employee.

 ##How to run the project:
 1. Place all these folders and files in one folder.

-2. Open that folder in Web Storm IDE.
+2. Open that folder in any IDE.

-3. Run the bin/www server by pressing green arrow button in right corner of the window.
+3. Run the bin/www server .

 4. Now server is started.